Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: First order sensitivity indicators

-Let us consider shallow NN.
-The same approach can be used for deep NN, but the description will be slightly more complex.
-NN consists of neurons and layers.
-Standard representation of an artificial neuron is shown in Fig.~\ref{fig:neuron}.
-A regular neuron contains linear function $\sigma^r=w_0^r+\sum_{i=1}^{n}x_iw^r_i$ ($x_i$ is $i$ input of neuron, $w_i^r$ is $i$ synaptic weight of neuron $r$, and $w_0^r$ is bias of neuron $r$) and the nonlinear activation function $y^r=f(\sigma^r)$.
-To build neural networks from neurons, one of the most detailed descriptions is \cite{mirkes1998neurocomputer}.
-This book also contains a detailed description of NN pruning.
-Further we consider the pruning on base of the first order sensitivity indicators firstly described in detail in \cite{gorban1990training}.
+Let us consider simple feedforward NN.
+The same approach can be used for more complex NN, but the detailed description will be slightly more cumbersome.
+NN consists of neurons grouped into layers.
+The standard representation of an artificial neuron is shown in Figure~\ref{fig:neuron}.
+A standard formal neuron with number $r$ contains linear function

+where $x_i$ is the $i$th input of the neuron, $w_i^r$ is the $i$th synaptic weight of the neuron, $w_0^r$ is the bias of the neuron).

+The output of the neuron is $y^r=f(\sigma^r)$, where $f$ is the nonlinear activation function $y^r=f(\sigma^r)$.
+The linear element that calculates the weighted sum (\ref{combiner}) is often called the adaptive linear combiner.